 - If you already have the picture saved, choose FILE/Place Embedded.
 Then go to the Layers palette and right-click on the layer in order to choose Rasterize Layer.

 - If picture is too large, choose EDIT/Free Transform to change the size.

-- Using the Lasso tool, draw an irregular shape around the picture.
+- For the two football players, I used the the Lasso tool to draw an irregular shape around each picture.

 TIP: Do not trim too close to the edge of the image in order to avoid boxy appearance.

 - Choose SELECT/Inverse.

 - Press [DELETE].
 It is a good idea to hit [DELETE] again to make the picture blend better.

 - Repeat steps 5-6 for additional pictures, making sure that you have at least two for your composition.